OASIS planning to educate, promote awareness about sexual assault during April

 On April 21, App State will host its Project Condom event.
 According to App State Wellness and Prevention Services, the event is sponsored by Global Protection and ONE Condoms.
 The project is a merge between art and fashion while promoting safer sex behaviors for college-aged students.
 It’s based on the TV show Project Runway, and teams of students will have the opportunity to create and showcase garments made entirely of condoms.
 The event will take place on Zoom from 6:15 to 7:15 p.m.

 The final event will take place on April 28 with the Denim Day.
-People are encouraged to wear denim — such as denim jeans or jackets — in support of a case that happened a few decades ago.
+People are encouraged to wear denim — like denim jeans or jackets — in support of a case that happened a few decades ago.

 According to the Denim Day website, the court case that sparked the day started in Italy in 1992 when an 18-year old girl was raped by the 45-year old driving instructor who was giving her her very first driving lesson.
 The perpetrator was arrested and convicted, but appealed to the Italian Supreme Court.
 The argument was made that because the victim was wearing very tight jeans, she had to help him remove them, and by removing the jeans it was not rape but consensual sex.